ArkUmbra/paypay-software-engineer-challenge/README.md

 complete immutable behaviour (as referenced by my first attempt - a relic of which can be found at _src/main/java/com/arkumbra/paypay/test/ImmutableFifoQueueDeep.java_ in commit __048b2e8__).
 I was thinking I could either create a json copy of the element being queued, or serialise it to a byte array.
-However, that had the problem of required a JSON parser lib, and mandating that only objects implementing the 'Serializable' interface be allowed into the queue - both of which seemed to be against what the challenge was after.
+However, that had the problem of required a JSON parser lib, or mandating that only objects implementing the 'Serializable' interface be allowed into the queue - both of which seemed to be against what the challenge was after.
 That being said, it's an avenue for stricter immutability at the cost of speed if so required.